RyanHarrigan/generic_webapp_docker/README.md

 This docker config is meant primarily for local development prototyping. **NOT MEANT FOR PRODUCTION.** The mysql config exposes its port to the host so that you can run scripts like `wordmove` or even manually load/dump/debug.
 I primarily use this config repo for WordPress, but can be used for any PHP-based web app.

-nginx's default.conf doesn't read from environment variables, so I set the local URL to `wordpress.local`

 ## Dependencies

 Install the following dependencies through their respective installation instructions: